golf1052/close-call/README.md

 ## Setting up Redis
 1. Open a new terminal/command line window.
 2. Install [Redis](http://redis.io/download).
   2a.
 I haven't tested this on Windows.
 Hopefully it should work.
+Take a look at [this](https://github.com/MSOpenTech/Redis).
   2b.
 We were running redis 2.8.6 but any version supported by python-rq should work.
 3. Make sure redis-server is running.
   3a.
 Try typing ```redis-cli ping```.
 If redis-server is running you should see PONG.